 - Encourage them to think about the long view and how things may change in the future

 If you know someone who talks about or has tried suicide, you might feel upset, frustrated, confused or scared.
 These are all normal responses.

 Supporting a person who is suicidal is likely to be a stressful time in your life, and a time when you are likely to need support yourself.
 You could:

 - take some time out to concentrate on yourself,

 - talk to someone on an emotional support helpline (see our useful contacts),

 - talk to your own doctor,

-- join a support group for carers, friends and family.
+- find and join a local support group for carers, friends and family.